nakitamccool/francisillingworth-milestone-project-3/README.md

 ##### Finding a recipe

 From the home page you can proceed to the "Find Recipe" page by clicking the clearly defined "Find Recipe" button or using the "Find Recipe" navbar tab (as you can anywhere across the website).
-The page is effectivily a form where you choose 3 different fields (cuisine type, author and cook time) to filter the full list of recipes by, these can be used alone or together.
-If the form is submitted without choosing any parameters a full list of recipes with be displayed.
+The page is effectivily a form where you choose 2 different fields (cuisine type and author) to filter the full list of recipes by, these can be used alone or together however if used together you get all the results from each filter as opposed to them working together for a more advanced search.
+If the form is submitted without choosing any parameters no recipes with be displayed.
 Once the parameters are chosen the form is submitted by clicking the clearly labelled "Find Recipe" button beneath the form.
-This will redirect the user to the "Results Page" displaying all results or a message saying no results found should the parameters chosen not match any recipes.
+This will redirect the user to the "Results Page" displaying all results.